-HEALTH SERVICES.
 Each student is asked to complete a record of medical history prior to enrollment.
 Health problems are identified and recorded for future reference in the case of an emergency.
 Building construction on campus allows for the use of a wheelchair in each building, and parking.
 Inter building movement by wheelchair is difficult.

-There is no infirmary on the campus, first aid supplies are maintained in shop areas and at secretaries' desks in each building.
-In all cases involving serious illnesses or accidents, the next of kin will be notified immediately.
+Although no infirmary is maintained on campus, first aid supplies are located at secretaries desks in each building and in the shop areas.
+In all cases involving serious illness or accidents, the next of kin will be notified immediately.